 Foods that contain selenium include fish, shrimps, salmon.

-Vitamin A supports structure and function of mucosal cells of eyes, lungs, gastrointestinal tract.
-It promotes response to bacterial infections, affects growth and function of B cells, affects activation of T cells.
+Vitamin A supports the structure and function of mucosal cells of the eyes, lungs, gastrointestinal tract.
+It promotes response to bacterial infections, affects the growth and function of B cells, affects the activation of T cells.
 Immune issues that arise from deficiency of vitamin A include loss of structure/function of cells on mucosal surfaces which may lead to impaired resistance to infections, especially gastrointestinal.
-Also, diminished function of innate immunity, impaired B and T cell responses.
-Recommended intake of vitamin A is 1000-3000 IU/day.
+Also, the diminished function of innate immunity, impaired B and T cell responses.
+The recommended intake of vitamin A is 1000-3000 IU/day.

 Foods that contain vitamin A include carrots, eggs & cheese, meat, fish, sweet potato, broccoli, mangoes, peppers, apricots, peaches, melon, avocado, etc.